JonKing93/pfdf/docs/guide/rasters/intro.rst

 ++++++++++++++++++
 The simplest way to create a *Raster* object is using :ref:`the constructor <pfdf.raster.Raster.__init__>`.
 This option is sufficient for most file-based rasters, as well as pysheds rasters.
 For example::

+    # Create a raster
     >>> dem = Raster('dem.tif')

 You can use the ``name`` parameter to specify an optional string to identify the raster.
 For example::

+    # Create a named raster
     >>> dem = Raster('dem.tif', name="DEM 10m")
     >>> print(dem.name)
     DEM 10m